Enzyme Class Experiment:

 How to Prevent Fruits & Vegetables From Browning

-Catecholase is an enzyme present in most fruits and vegetables.
+Catechol oxidase (also known as catecholase) is an enzyme present in most fruits and vegetables.
 It facilitates the browning of cut or bruised produce by catalyzing a reaction between the substrate molecule catechol and atmospheric oxygen (O2).
-The product of this reaction is polyphenol, a brown substance that accumulates when fruits and vegetables are exposed to air.
+The ultimate product of this oxidation reaction is polyphenol, a brown compound that accumulates when fruits and vegetables are exposed to air.
 This color change is especially apparent in produce that has white flesh, such as apples and potatoes.

-There are a few ways to prevent this enzymatic reaction from occurring.
+There are a couple of ways to prevent this enzymatic reaction from occurring.
 One is to submerge the fruit or vegetable in water.
-Water doesn’t affect the enzyme catecholase, but does reduce the availability of oxygen, a reactant required for the formation of polyphenol.
+Water doesn’t affect the enzyme catechol oxidase, but does reduce the availability of oxygen, a reactant required for the formation of polyphenol.
 This is why putting cut fresh potatoes in water delays browning.

-A cofactor is the non-protein portion of an enzyme that also required for the enzyme to work.
-The cofactor of catecholase is a copper ion, which can be removed by changing the pH surrounding the enzyme.
-When the copper cofactor is removed from catecholase, the enzyme no longer works.
+Another way to prevent this enzymatic reaction is to remove the enzymes cofactor.
+A cofacter is the non-protein portion of an enzyme that is required for the enzyme to work.
+The cofactor of catechol oxidase is a copper ion, which can be removed by changing the pH surrounding the enzyme.
+When the copper cofactor is removed from catechol oxidase, the enzyme no longer works.

 Easy Enzyme Experiment Using Apples